joeldushouyu/ExternalGraphicCard/TechnicalMaunaul.md

 ## 2. Purchase CyUSB3014
 Purchase a [CyUSB3014]((https://www.infineon.com/cms/en/product/evaluation-boards/cyusb3kit-003/)) device from the official website.
 ## 3. Purchase/Manufacture the PCB conversion board
-Import the .sch and .brd file under [PCBboard](./PCBboard/CypressToULX3sVersion3/) into EagleCad or KiCad (KiCad support import project from EagleCad) and generate the Gerber file.  **NOTE**: The [Version3.zip](./PCBboard/CypressToULX3sVersion3/Version3.zip) is a existing Gerber file read for printing with JLCPCB(https://jlcpcb.com/).
+Import the .sch and .brd files under [PCBboard](./PCBboard/CypressToULX3sVersion3/) into EagleCad or KiCad (KiCad support import project from EagleCad) and generate the Gerber file.  **NOTE**: The [Version3.zip](./PCBboard/CypressToULX3sVersion3/Version3.zip) is a existing Gerber file read for printing with JLCPCB(https://jlcpcb.com/).

 ## 4. Hardware Installation Procedure